KBismark/KBismark/README.md

 <br/>

 ## How many times did I try creating my own reactive web framework😆?
-I can't even tell how many times.
-So many times😆 Some were left on my laptops without pushing.
+So many times😆 I can't even tell how many times.
+Some were left on my laptops without pushing.
 And the codes, very ugly😂 but achieved the results.
 The ideas behind creating a framework were good ones though.
 I learned a lot about the entire web.
-Most of these happened 2022 and 2023.
 I got to put my problem solving skills into practice too.
 All the compilers I built to parse the JSX of the frameworks were built from scratch and RegExp-only compilers.
 The greatest motivation in those moments were everytime I was able to do what I thought of doing...
 It kept me challenging myselft to do more.

 **Let me list some here (Latest first):**
-- [Xolus](https://github.com/KBismark/xolus) : JSX template engine and a modern html rendering framework.
+- [Xolus (in 2024)](https://github.com/KBismark/xolus) : JSX template engine and a modern html rendering framework.
 A link to a full app created with this framework is available on the project's repo.

-- [HoneyBee.js](https://github.com/KBismark/honey-bee/blob/master/demo/README.md) : Build your next interactive and reactive multi-page applications with the latest but fastest librabry: HoneyBee.js.
+- [HoneyBee.js (2023)](https://github.com/KBismark/honey-bee/blob/master/demo/README.md) : Build your next interactive and reactive multi-page applications with the latest but fastest librabry: HoneyBee.js.

-- [TheNext](https://github.com/KBismark/thenext) : This repo uses one framework I created called Breakerjs.
+- [TheNext (in 2023)](https://github.com/KBismark/thenext) : This repo uses one framework I created called Breakerjs.

-- [JSHON](https://github.com/KBismark/jshon) : Build world-class web apps with JavaScript-Html Object Notation (JSHON).
+- [JSHON (in 2023)](https://github.com/KBismark/jshon) : Build world-class web apps with JavaScript-Html Object Notation (JSHON).

-- [Festjs](https://github.com/KBismark/festjs) : Build fast, reactive and reusable components for the web. **This is when it all started!😆**
+- [Festjs (in 2022)](https://github.com/KBismark/festjs) : Build fast, reactive and reusable components for the web. **This is when it all started!😆**

 ## Can't leave out my first biggest work.
 NoscDB!